-When external devices like printers, scanners, etc. are connected to a Windows 10 system, the device either pushes the drivers through the USB (or any other post), or the user is expected to install the drivers through an external media.
-In both the case, the driver loads in the system, after which we can use the device.
-However, in some cases, you may see the following error in the device properties or Device Manager.:
+When external devices like printers, scanners, etc. are connected to a Windows 11/10 system, the device either pushes the drivers through the USB (or any other post), or the user is expected to install the drivers through external media.
+In both cases, the driver loads in the system, after which we can use the device.
+However, in some cases, you may see the following error in the device properties or Device Manager:

 Windows cannot load the Device Driver for this hardware because a previous instance of the Device Driver is still in memory (Code 38).

-Windows cannot load the Device Driver for this hardware, Code 38
+Error Code 38, Windows cannot load the Device Driver for this hardware, Previous instance is in memory

 If you receive this error Windows cannot load the device driver (Code 38) in the Device Manager, it means that a previous instance of the device driver is still in memory.
 Every time a device is used, the driver is loaded into memory, and then unloaded.
 This error may occur if the OS loads the unwanted driver or fails to unload the driver.
 The causes behind this issue could be as follows: